 Lewis Katz Building, University Park Campus

-Thought about going to law school?
-Join us for a week in May 2014, to explore the study of law, the analysis lawyers use to solve client problems, and the American legal system.
-Learn to brief a case, analyze a statute, and write like a lawyer.
-Negotiate like a lawyer.
-Learn to write an excellent mock LSAT essay exam answer.
-Learn about the other parts of the LSAT exam, and begin studying for it with help from an expert.
+In the Explore Law program, undergraduate students explore the study of law, the analysis lawyers use to solve client problems, and the American legal system.
+Students learn to brief a case, analyze a statute, negotiate like a lawyer and write like a lawyer.
+Students also learn how to write an excellent mock LSAT essay exam answer, learn about the other parts of the LSAT exam, and begin studying for the LSAT with help from an expert.

 Led by Professor Michele Vollmer, this tuition-free program provides a structured way for students to gain insight into the experience of going to law school.
 The program also provides a unique opportunity for undergrads to meet, form friendships, and network with other undergrads from diverse backgrounds who share a similar goal: to find out if attending law school is the right personal path to pursue.